Scrunchie: Types and variations

 There have been over five hundred different designs of scrunchies since its invention.
-There are many different brands and stores that sell them.
+Many different brands and stores sell them.
 In the US, almost every major store sold some sort of scrunchie in 2019.

 Scrunchies made of towelling can be used to help speed up the drying process for wet hair and protect the hair, which is more fragile when wet.